carolninganga/week-19-Employer-Directory/README.md

 ## Questions

-For questions about the project contact carolninganga or directly at null.
+For questions about the project contact carolninganga or directly at carolninganga@gmail.com.